 17 questions about church vocations

-Is prayer always easy for you?
-How do you join a religious community?
-What if you fall in love?
+How can I join a religious community?
+What vows do priests, brothers, and sisters make?
 Find answers here to these and many other questions you may have about religious life.
+(Photo: Christianchan)

 1. What do priests, sisters, and brothers do all day?

 Just like most adults, we spend a portion of each day working.
 We call our work ministry because the model and motivation for what we do is Jesus, who asked that we follow his way of service.
 But we don’t just work.
 To live in a healthy, balanced way we try to keep a mix of prayer, ministry, and play in our lives so that we can be effective ministers and happy people.

 In the area of work or ministry, many priests, brothers, and sisters have one main job, such as teaching, parish ministry, social work, or hospital work—all of which have somewhat regular hours and predictable demands.
 Our daily schedule can look different from the typical adult’s.
 Often we have evening meetings, and those of us who are priests or parish ministers usually work on Saturdays and Sundays and take some time off during the week.